homlol/VanitySearchHomlol/README.md

 # VanitySearch
-A version support custom range scanning and multi address scanning.
+A version support custom range scanning and multi address scanning by [allinbit](https://github.com/allinbit/VanitySearch/).

 This is a modified version of VanitySearch by [JeanLucPons](https://github.com/JeanLucPons/VanitySearch/).

 Performance optimization completed by [aaelick](https://github.com/aaelick). **Only one GPU per instance.**

+Added python script for work from [homlol pool](https://btc.homlol.ru/puzzle_pool)

 # Build
 ## Windows